airbus/decomon/README.md

 **What is Decomon?** `Decomon` is a library for automatically deriving upper and lower bounds for a Tensorflow/Keras neural network with perturbed inputs.
-These bounds are represented as piecewise linear convex and concave functions with respect to some variable under perturbation.
+These bounds are represented as affine functions with respect to some variable under perturbation.
 Since previous works that tackled certified robustness with backward propagation still relied on forward upper and lower bounds, in `Decomon`we studied various ways to tighten forward upper and